 Jacksonville’s first Black Sheriff, Nat Glover, was elected in 1995.
 Duval County, which contains Jacksonville, is also home to the infamous 2000 Presidential Election practices that disenfranchised tens of thousands of Black voters — far more than were disenfranchised in the Florida counties of Broward and Palm Beach, combined.
 Sadly, the historic Fort Mose has disappeared under sand-covered ruins due to a lack of civic initiative.

 All of that said, things seem to be looking up in Jacksonville lately, progress is being led by new college graduates of all stripes in the area and an emerging art district.
-The Jacksonville of 2010 will likely be a lot more inclusive to all people and attractive visitors.
+The Jacksonville of today is more inclusive to all people.